maRT1gaS/cloudflare-docs/content/waiting-room/additional-options/test-waiting-room.md

           0: curl command received an HTTP status code of <code>200</code>
         </li>
         <li>
           1: curl command did not receive any HTTP status codes, which typically means the curl command itself failed
         </li>
         <li>
-          2: curl command received an HTTP status code of something other than{' '}
+          2: curl command received an HTTP status code of something other than <code>200</code>
-          <code>200</code>
         </li>
       </ul>
       <li>
-        <strong>wait_time</strong>: Number of seconds the user waited in the
+        <strong>wait_time</strong>: Number of seconds the user waited in the waiting room
-        waiting room
       </li>
       <li>
-        <strong>wr_cnt_before</strong>: Number of users in the waiting room when
+        <strong>wr_cnt_before</strong>: Number of users in the waiting room when the session first
-        the session first started
+        started
       </li>
       <li>
-        <strong>wr_cnt_after</strong>: Number of users in the waiting room when
+        <strong>wr_cnt_after</strong>: Number of users in the waiting room when the session made it
-        the session made it past the waiting room
+        past the waiting room
       </li>
       <li>
-        <strong>start_time</strong>: Time when the session first started (in
-        UNIX epoch seconds)
+        <strong>start_time</strong>: Time when the session first started (in UNIX epoch seconds)
       </li>
       <li>
-        <strong>end_time</strong>: Time when the session made it past the
+        <strong>end_time</strong>: Time when the session made it past the waiting room (in UNIX
-        waiting room (in UNIX epoch seconds)
+        epoch seconds)
       </li>
     </ul>
   </div>